john-bonk/agentic-platform/replit.md

 A generic, well-structured React + Express full-stack starter template.
 This template provides professional UI patterns including:
 - Dashboard with metrics, charts, and filterable data tables
+- List Page with flat table format (no nesting)
-- List Page with hierarchical expandable rows (parent/child structure)
+- Hierarchy Page with multi-level expandable rows (Region > Country > State > City)
 - Detail Page with tabbed sections
 - Config-driven navigation system

-All content uses generic naming (Item 1, Category 1, Tab 1, etc.) making it easy to customize for any use case.
+All content uses generic naming making it easy to customize for any use case.
+Design uses #266C92 teal as the primary accent color.

 # User Preferences